marouanemkm/React-Curriculum/README.md

 # React Curriculum

-This project carried out with the JavaScript "React" library is my online curriculum vitae
+This project carried out with the JavaScript "React" library is my online curriculum vitae.

+Enjoy !